JerryX1110/RPCMVOS/README.md

 ## Acknowledgement
 Firstly, the author would like to thank Rex for his insightful viewpoints about VOS during e-mail discussion!
-Also, this work is largely built upon the codebase of CFBI.
+Also, this work is built upon CFBI.
 Thanks for the author of CFBI to release such a wonderful code repo for further work to build upon!

 ## Related impressive works in VOS
 **AOT [NeurIPS 2021]**: <https://github.com/z-x-yang/AOT>